There are four types of graduate assistantships:

 Eligibility for PGA appointment is based on the following grid.
 The student must be enrolled in one of the listed programs of study and either appointed in their enrolling unit or in any of the corresponding units listed on the same row as the enrolling unit.
 Enrolling unit—Appointing Unit combinations that cross rows are not eligible as PGA appointments without specific request for approval.

-Additionally, requests for Pre-professional Graduate Assistant appointment for units/programs not listed in the grid if the appointment must be submitted to the Office of Academic Human Resources.
-Requests are reviewed for approval by a committee with representation from Academic Human Resources, the Graduate College, and the Office of the Provost.
+Additionally, requests for Pre-professional Graduate Assistant appointment for units/programs not listed in the grid if the appointment must be submitted to the Office of Illinois Human Resources.
+Requests are reviewed for approval by a committee with representation from Illinois Human Resources, the Graduate College, and the Office of the Provost.
 To request approval, please complete the Pre-Professional Graduate Assistant Appointment Request, revised March 2007.

 |Enrolling Unit||Appointing Unit|